chocolatey-community/chocolatey-packages/automatic/python3/README.md

 ## Package Parameters

-- `/InstallDir` - Installation directory
+- `/InstallDir` - Installation directory. **NOTE**: If you have pre-existing python3 installation, this parameter is ignored and existing python install location will be used

 Example: `choco install python3 --params "/InstallDir:C:\your\install\path"`